 - traditional worship service on Sundays at 8:30am

-- contemporary worship service on Wednesdays at 6:30pm
+- contemporary worship service on Sundays at 10:45am

 Additionally, all worship services will continue to be live-streamed, so those who aren’t worshipping in-person can still be a part of Mt Zion’s church life.

 When we started in-person worship, we were concerned about reaching our 25% capacity and needing to turn people away.
 However, we have found that the number of people who are interested is small, so we are no longer requiring advance reservation.
 However, those who come to Mt Zion for in-person worship will be expected to commit to new rules to help protect themselves and others, which will be posted on the entrances as a Covenant of Care, so please read it carefully.

 Attend from home

 If you continue to worship from home (because you have health issues, because you’re out of town, because you are not yet comfortable in crowds, etc), refer to our Virtual Resources for up-to-date information on how to watch the live-stream.

 What to expect